Evidence-based recommendations on the Pipeline Flex embolisation device with Shield Technology for the treatment of complex intracranial aneurysms.

 NICE medical technologies guidance addresses specific technologies notified to NICE by sponsors.
-The ‘case for adoption' recommendations are based on the claimed advantages of introducing the specific technology compared with current management of the condition.
-This 'case' is reviewed against the evidence submitted and expert advice.
+The ‘case for adoption’ is based on the claimed advantages of introducing the specific technology compared with current management of the condition.
+This case is reviewed against the evidence submitted and expert advice.
 If the case for adopting the technology is supported, then the technology has been found to offer advantages to patients and the NHS.
 The specific recommendations on individual technologies are not intended to limit use of other relevant technologies which may offer similar advantages.

 This guidance was previously called Pipeline embolisation device for the treatment of complex intracranial aneurysms.